dmitry-ivanov/laravel-console-logger/README.md

 ### File channel

-File channel simply writes log messages into the log files.
+File channel simply writes log messages into the log file.

 Each of the commands would have a separate folder within the `storage/logs` dir.